Cart 0

 Clinical Trial Activity

-Type 2 implementation/clinical effectiveness trial of targeted gene sequencing newborn screening
+Implementation/effectiveness trial of targeted gene sequencing for first tier newborn screening of 10,000 neonates

 2022 : $3 million